 Every year, thousands of people are diagnosed with oral cancer, which is another reason why it’s important to have regular dental checkups.
-A dentist has training in recognising the early signs of oral cancer and can provide an appropriate referral when needed.
+A dentist has training in recognizing the early signs of oral cancer and can provide an appropriate referral when needed.

 Risk Factors for Oral Cancer